warrensbox/hubapp/docs/index.md

 # GitHub App Installer

-The `appinstall` command line tool lets you install app binaries from github user's repo -release. .
+The `appinstall` command line tool lets you install app binaries from github user's releases.
-Once installed, simply select the version you require from the dropdown and start using the github user's binary.
+Once installed, simply select the version you require from the dropdown and start using the downloaded github user's app.

 <hr>